kubernetes/enhancements/keps/sig-instrumentation/20190605-metrics-stability-migration.md

 ## Motivation

 We want to start using the metrics stability framework built based off the [Kubernetes Control-Plane Metrics Stability KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20190404-kubernetes-control-plane-metrics-stability.md), so that we can define stability levels for metrics in the Kubernetes codebase.
+These stability levels would provide API compatibility guarantees across version bumps.

 ### Goals

-Setup a strategy for migrating metrics to the stability framework.
-Also:
+ * Outline the general strategy for migrating metrics to the stability framework
  * Explicitly define a strategy for handling migration of shared metrics.
  * Maintain backwards compatibility through the migration path. *This excludes metrics which are slated to be removed after deprecation due to metrics overhaul.*
  * Communicate upcoming changes to metrics to respective component owners.